openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 close(): void

 Closes this GATT client to unregister it from the protocol stack.
-After this method is called, this [GattClientDevice](#gattclientdevice) instance cannot be used.
+After this API is called, this [GattClientDevice](#gattclientdevice) instance cannot be used.

 **Required permissions**: ohos.permission.USE_BLUETOOTH